Glyphack/enderpy/README.md

 The following will be a brief introduction into the project and how it works.
 But it's always better to consult the code to see what exactly is going on.

+### Developing Extension

+1. Open vscode
+2. Navigate to Run and Debug tab
+3. Select "Launch Client" and run the app

+By default the extension uses `enderpy-lsp` command to run the language server.
+To change it set the `SERVER_PATH` env variable to custom executable.

 ### Core Concepts

 The project consist of multiple crates each are separately published to crates.io: